 With his childlike enthusiasm for the game, he was among those who helped acquire the the Milwaukee Bucks franchise on January 22, 1968.
 “We were so fortunate to get that franchise.
 And we got it because of persistence… Once we got it, we were ‘green,’ but we were growing.”

-The surgeon and basketball entrepreneur clearly remembers the first time he met Antetokounmpo when the Greek Freak was only 19 years of age.
+The surgeon and basketball entrepreneur clearly remembered the first time he met Antetokounmpo when the Greek Freak was only 19 years of age.
 Korkos was warned that the basketball player, newly-arrived from Athens, did not speak much English.

 “I said ‘OK Gianni, we’ll talk in Greek.’
 Well after about 20 minutes, my Greek went to hell, and he said: ‘Enough for today…Your Greek isn’t that good.
 You’d better speak English with me!”
-Korkos remembers.
+Korkos remembered.